itsjustarepo/the-boards-cli-gem/README.md

-# HotSongs
+# TheBoards

-This is HotSongs.
+This is TheBoards.
 The Ruby Cli Gem that pulls in the top songs of the US Billboard charts.

 ## Installation